cr-jinito/CuckooSpear/README.md

 ## Overview

-CuckooSpear is a sophisticated threat campaign observed targeting various sectors across the globe.
-The campaign is characterized by advanced phishing techniques, custom malware, and strategic use of infrastructure to evade detection.
+CuckooSpear is a sophisticated threat campaign observed targeting various sectors and particularly Japan.
+The campaign is characterized by custom malware, and strategic use of infrastructure to evade detection.
 This repository consolidates our research findings and provides actionable resources to help the cybersecurity community defend against this threat.

 ## Yara Rules